ETS-Android5/ToDoList/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Bastian Bechtle: service@die-web-agenten.de
-* Other community or team contact
+* All rights reserved, no public license